Reading and Vision Loss

 While there are many reading tools available to you, it's important to remember that any solution means that you will have to do things in a different way.
 Audio books, magnification, and other options can be very effective, but may take time and patience to learn to manage.

 In the end, the best approach to reading may be the hodgepodge method—that is, to try out, and mix and match, different techniques based on your own comfort level and reading habits.
 Not every solution is right for everyone, so do what's best for you.
 The links that follow will give you an idea of the variety of available reading formats.

 - Lend Us Your Ears: Reading by Listening

 - Beyond Your Local Retailer: "Specialty" Digital Players and Services

 - Designed with You in Mind: Proprietary Players

 Bigger and Better: Large Print

-The most comfortable transition to reading with vision loss, at least in the beginning, is also the simplest: bigger print.
-Most major publishing houses today produce bestsellers and other materials in large print formats.
-Large print collections are available at most public libraries.
-Also, some popular periodicals such as Reader's Digest and a special weekly edition of The New York Times are available in large, easy-to-read formats.
+Perhaps the most comfortable way to transition to reading with vision loss, at least in the beginning, is also the simplest: bigger print.
+Most major publishing houses today produce bestsellers and other materials in large print formats, which are available at retail book stores.
+Large print collections are also available at most public libraries.
+Enlarging the font or increasing the text size through the accessibility features on a tablet or an iPad can enhance the readability of electronic books, newspapers and much, much more.

 For More Information: